cvxopt/cvxopt/doc/source/blas.rst

 The BLAS Interface
 ******************

-The :mod:`cvxopt.blas` module provides an interface to the double-precision real and complex Basic Linear Algebra Subprograms (BLAS).
+The :mod:`kvxopt.blas` module provides an interface to the double-precision real and complex Basic Linear Algebra Subprograms (BLAS).
 The names and calling sequences of the Python functions in the interface closely match the corresponding Fortran BLAS routines (described in the references below)